The64thGamer/cheeseepedia/content/wiki/april-2010-show.md

 ## Trivia:

 - There is no CEC TV logo for this show.
-Instead, the footage of the Studio C puppets appear on all versions of this show including those for Existing Stages.
+Instead, the footage of the Studio C puppets appears on all versions of this show, including those for Existing Stages.
 This would also mark the beginning of Studio C shows only having one video feed during segments.
 Puppet footage going forward would be part of the main footage and not a separate feed.
-- This was the only show that was specifically programmed for it's {{< wiki-link "Star Stage" >}} equivalent which was being tested at the time.
+- This was the only show that was specifically programmed for its {{< wiki-link "Star Stage" >}} equivalent, which was being tested at the time.
-- Due to the amount of content on the existing DVD the live shows had to be put on a separate DVD, and stores were also allowed to use the January 2010 DVD for live shows.
-It is currently unknown what lives were on the DVD.
+- Due to the amount of content on the existing stage DVD, the live shows had to be put on a separate DVD, and stores were also allowed to use the January 2010 DVD for live shows.
+It is currently unknown what live shows were on the DVD.
-- According to the *Valid Shows* section of the newsletter it states that the 'January Show Floppy' was allowed but doesn't mention the DVD for Studio C.
+- According to the *Valid Shows* section of the newsletter, it states that the 'January Show Floppy' was allowed, but doesn't mention the DVD for Studio C.
 - This is the only show in 2010 to have featured new content.
-- A brand new DVD #3 for Studio C was released for this show adding the current birthday show (Birthday 09) and new diagnostics for 16m and 32m bots. {{< cite 1 >}}
+- A brand new DVD #3 for Studio C was released for this show, adding the current birthday show (Birthday 09) and new diagnostics for 16m and 32m bots. {{< cite 1 >}}